zebraxxl/rutorrentMobile/README.md

 ### Utilization
 If you set plugin.enableAutodetect to true, the plugin will automaticaly load when detecting a mobile device.
 To force load the plugin in a desktop browser add '?mobile=1' to the end of the rutorrent url.

+### Troubleshooting
+If you are experiencing problems with this plugin, for example it's not scrolling or there are overlapping elements, try these solutions.
+* Make sure the plugin directory is named 'mobile' or else it won't load the plugin specific css file called mobile.css
+* Make sure you don't have the ipad plugin installed.
+The ipad plugin will make it so you can scroll in the mobile plugin.
+* If you are still having issues, submit an issue and be sure to include as much detail as possible including: mobile device and OS and browser, server OS and webserver.